Al Jolson: Plans for movies and television

+Ten days after returning from Korea, he signed with RKO Radio Pictures producers Jerry Wald and Norman Krasna to star in Stars and Stripes Forever, a movie about a USO troupe in the South Pacific during World War II.
+The screenplay was to be written by Herbert Baker and to co-star Dinah Shore.

 Death

-While playing cards in his suite at the St. Francis Hotel at 335 Powell Street in San Francisco, Jolson died of a massive heart attack on October 23, 1950.
+Jolson's ambitious plans went unfulfilled.
+He had overexerted himself in Korea, especially for a man who was missing a lung.
+Two weeks after signing the movie contract, while playing cards in his suite at the St. Francis Hotel at 335 Powell Street in San Francisco, Jolson died of a massive heart attack on October 23, 1950.
 His last words were said to be "Oh ... oh, I'm going."
 He was 64.

 After his wife received the news of his death by phone, she went into shock, and required family members to stay with her.
 At the funeral, police estimated that upwards of 20,000 people showed up, despite the threat of rain.
 It became one of the biggest funerals in show business history.

 Celebrities paid tribute: Bob Hope, speaking from Korea via shortwave radio, said the world had lost "not only a great entertainer, but also a great citizen".
 Larry Parks said that the world had "lost not only its greatest entertainer, but a great American as well.
 He was a casualty of the [Korean] war."
 Scripps-Howard newspapers drew a pair of white gloves on a black background.
 The caption read, "The Song Is Ended."

 Newspaper columnist and radio reporter Walter Winchell said: